open62541/open62541/doc/building.rst

 **UA_ENABLE_PUBSUB**
    Enable the experimental OPC UA PubSub support.
 The option will include the PubSub UDP multicast plugin.
-Disabled by default.
+Enabled by default.

 **UA_ENABLE_PUBSUB_FILE_CONFIG**
    Enable loading OPC UA PubSub configuration from File/ByteString.
 Enabling PubSub informationmodel methods also will add a method to the Publish/Subscribe object which allows configuring PubSub at runtime.
+Disabled by default.

 **UA_ENABLE_PUBSUB_INFORMATIONMODEL**
    Enable the information model representation of the PubSub configuration.
 For more details take a look at the following section `PubSub Information Model Representation`.
-Disabled by default.
+Enabled by default.

 Debug Build Options
 ^^^^^^^^^^^^^^^^^^^